Top of page

 The program for each student majoring in engineering is developed individually through consultation with the student’s major adviser and leads to a bachelor of science in engineering.
 The degree is designed to meet ABET accreditation requirements:

-In meeting the minimum of 30 hours of basic science and mathematics, students must complete MST 111, MST 112, MST 113, MST 205, and PHY 113.
-CHM 111/111L is not required, however is highly recommended.
+In meeting the minimum of 30 hours of basic science and mathematics, students must complete MST 111, MST 112, MST 113, MST 205, PHY 113/113L, and one of CHM 111/111L, BIO 150/150L, CHM 120/120L, or PHY 114/114L.
 Basic sciences, according to ABET, consist of disciplines focused on knowledge or understanding of the fundamental aspects of natural phenomena such as chemistry, physics, and the life, earth, and space sciences.
-An integrated science course with a laboratory component may be offered by engineering, EGR 113, that can also count as a basic science course.
 For the remainder of the minimum 30 credit hours of basic science and mathematics topics, students have the flexibility to select mathematics and basic science elective credits that promote the student’s progress toward the completion of a minor or other relevant interests.
 Students must consult with Engineering Department faculty to ensure that the elective mathematics and basic science credits of interest will count toward the basic science and mathematics requirement.

 Study Abroad